Willy Adames Player Props: Brewers vs. Orioles

-Wednesday, Willy Adames and the Milwaukee Brewers play the Baltimore Orioles and Dean Kremer, with the first pitch at 7:40 PM ET.
+Thursday, Willy Adames and the Milwaukee Brewers square off against the Baltimore Orioles and Kyle Bradish, with the first pitch at 2:10 PM ET.

-He is back in action for the first time since May 26, when he went 0-for-0 against the Giants.
+In his last action (on May 26 against the Giants) he went 0-for-0.

 Willy Adames Game Info & Props vs. the Orioles